 Courses offered in the student's primary major cannot be taken to fulfill LSP Domain requirements.
 If students double major, LSP Domain courses may double count for both LSP credit and the second major.
-Students who choose to take an experiential learning course offered by the major may count it either as a general elective or the Experiential Learning requirement.
+Students who choose to take an experiential learning course offered by the major may count it either as a general elective or the experiential learning requirement.

 In meeting learning domain requirements, no more than one course that is outside the student's major and is cross-listed with a course within the student's major, can be applied to count for LSP domain credit.
-This policy does not apply to those who are pursuing a double major or earning BFA or BM degrees.